ctg123/ctg-site/content/post/cloud-computing/index.md

 ---
 title: What is Cloud Computing actually? ☁️
-subtitle: Summary for cloud computing article
+subtitle: What's happening under the hood of cloud computing.
+We cover the key concepts and services available today.
 date: 2021-01-02T22:29:22.633Z
-summary: Summary for cloud computing article.
+summary: What's happening under the hood of cloud computing.
+We cover the key concepts and services available today.
 draft: false
 featured: false
 authors: []